 On an annual basis, each facility sets a water reduction and fiber loss reduction target.
 In addition, facilities can set additional targets on issues most relevant to their specific local issues.
 This approach was chosen to reflect the different geographic and technological realities of each operation.
 Key performance indicators (KPIs) are monitored at both the mill and corporate levels.
 At the mill level, greenhouse gas (GHG) emissions, water usage, air emissions and waste generation are the most material areas of focus.
 We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventive approach to environmental management.
 Information on these KPIs is aggregated, analyzed and, in some cases, reported to organizations such as the Carbon Disclosure Project (CDP).

-Our pulp and paper mills, sawmills and woodlands operations are covered by environmental management systems (EMS) – the majority certified to stringent ISO 14001 standards.1 In 2016, we maintained ISO 14001 EMS certification at already-certified pulp and paper mills, wood products facilities and Canadian woodlands with the exception of our Produits Forestiers Mauricie (Quebec) sawmill, which was temporarily closed during its recertification audit.
+All of our operations are certified, or are in the process of being certified, to the ISO 14001 environmental management standard.1 In 2016, we maintained ISO 14001 EMS certification at already-certified pulp and paper mills, wood products facilities and Canadian woodlands with the exception of our Produits Forestiers Mauricie (Quebec) sawmill, which was temporarily closed during its recertification audit.
 We also obtained for the first time ISO 14001 certification at our Atikokan and Ignace (Ontario) sawmills.

 During the year, Resolute also began transitioning to the new ISO 14001:2015 environmental management system certification at our operations, working to comply with the increasingly stringent and far-reaching requirements of the standard.
 The EMS at our Thunder Bay (Ontario) pulp and paper mill is among the first in Canada to be successfully recertified under the ISO 14001:2015 standard, which requires better integration with other business activities, the identification of compliance obligations including stakeholder requirements, and emphasizes continuous improvement and performance monitoring.

-In 2017, we will be seeking certification for our Menominee (Michigan) pulp mill and plan to conduct a gap analysis for eventual ISO 14001 EMS certification of our three U.S.-based chip production facilities and the two Atlas Tissue mills.
+In 2018, we will be seeking certification for our Menominee (Michigan) pulp mill.
+We also plan to conduct a gap analysis for eventual ISO 14001 EMS certification of our two tissue mills in Florida.

 Proactive Approach to Preventing Environmental Incidents